deathtothecorporation/plunder-docs/a-simple-cog/json.md

 = jsonContentType [(b#{content-type}, b#{application/json})]
 ```

 Once again, `json` is imported, which will give us many functions we need.
-This is a convenient binding that will make it easier to set response headers.
+`jsonContentType` is a convenient binding that will make it easier to set response headers.

 ```sire
 # switch method